BSA B25: B25 Starfire/C25 Barracuda

 In common with other machines in the BSA/Triumph range, a new 7" twin leading shoe front brake was fitted.
 Minor cosmetic changes included rubber knee pads on the tank and a chrome passenger grab-rail.
 The US model was given a high-level exhaust and the cylinder and cylinder head finished in black.
 Engine and frame numbers were prefixed B25S.

 B25FS Fleetstar

 A less sporty version, the B25FS Fleetstar, was introduced in 1969 to appeal to fleet customers such as the police.
 The compression ratio was reduced to 8.5:1, which dropped power output down to 21 bhp.
 The machine had painted, valance mudguards and a more conventional steel tank.
 Various accessories such as fairings, leg-guards and panniers could be fitted dependent on the purchaser's requirements.

 The machine was updated with the oil bearing frame in 1971, but unlike the other B25 models retained its roadster styling.
-Around 449 Fleetstars were manufactured, about 250 these being sold to the police.
+Around 449 Fleetstars were manufactured, about 250 of these being sold to the police.